Riccardo-Biasissi/Scientific_Computing/task01/Almalinux9_Docker_viaUbuntu2204.md

 ## Minimum requirements

 In order to install Docker, ensure the minimum requirements are met by your machine:
 - Have an x86-64 system with Ubuntu 22.04, 24.04, or the latest non-LTS version.
-You can recover this information by entering this command in the terminal:
+To recover such information, enter this command in the terminal:
 ```
 uname -a
 ```